IMAP receiving does not create a new user

 Or Is there any plugin which deals with it?
 I tried plugin from trolltech, redmine_helpdesk and few other but any of them didn't work at all.

-#3 Updated by Felix Schäfer over 10 years ago
+#3 Updated by Felix Schäfer almost 11 years ago

 unknown_user=create will create a user based on the incoming email, but the user will only have the non member role, which might not be permission enough to create an issue in whatever project you're trying to throw it in.
 Add something like